uniVocity/shopify/README.md

 this project to their own servers and run the Cardano integration app in their own stores, independently of the official app we are going to release.

-Source code and documentation will start to flow on as soon as the `SHOP` pool starts generating rewards on the cardano mainnet.
+Source code and documentation will start to flow on as soon as the **`SHOP`** pool starts generating rewards on the cardano mainnet.

 There is a lot of development to be done.
 Please come back and check this repository weekly to see what's happening.

-We will investigate how to enable integration with other online stores backed by other platforms such as Magento, BigCommerce, etc once the [Shopify](https://www.shopify.com/?ref=univocity) app is ready for production.
+In time, we will investigate how to enable integration with other online stores backed by other platforms such as Magento, BigCommerce, etc once the [Shopify](https://www.shopify.com/?ref=univocity) app is ready for production.

 > "We are Cardano, and if you'll permit us, we'd like to change the world."

+This is just one of the many steps towards changing the world.

 ## Supporting our project

-This is an open-source, not for profit initiative, and we are looking for support from the community through:
+As an open-source, not for profit initiative, we are looking for support from the community through:

- * stake pool delegation: simply delegate your ADA to our stake pool **`SHOP`**.
+ * **stake pool delegation**: simply delegate your ADA to our stake pool **`SHOP`**.
 Fees on rewards produced by the **`SHOP`** pool will be used to help financing the long term development and maintenance of this project, and others to come.